cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Nextcloud](https://nextcloud.com) is a self-hosted file storage and sync platform with powerful collaboration capabilities for remote work and data protection.

+### Ollama

+[Ollama](https://github.com/ollama/ollama) is an application that allows users to run large language models locally, including offline capabilities.
+It supports both CPU and GPU installations, with specific versions for NVIDIA and AMD graphics cards.

 ### Opnsense-bkp

 [opnsense-bkp](https://github.com/cubt85iz/opnsense-bkp.github) is a container that connects to a specified opnsense router and downloads its configuration.